‘Tis the Season: The Ultimate Guide to Planning Holiday Emails

 2. Create a holiday email calendar

-Keeping track of all the holidays (like Thanksgiving, Black Friday, Cyber Monday, Christmas, Hanukkah, the New Year) can quickly become overwhelming.
-Creating an email editorial calendar can really help organize the mayhem.
+Keeping track of all the holidays (like Thanksgiving, Black Friday, Cyber Monday, Christmas, Hanukkah, and the New Year) can quickly become overwhelming.
+Creating a holiday email editorial calendar can help organize the mayhem.

 A calendar can also help you accommodate for the rest of your team’s time, which comes in handy if they’re helping with tasks like design, writing, or scheduling the message.

-If you already have a calendar, make sure it’s up to date with your holiday campaigns.
+Make sure your email editorial calendar is up to date with your holiday campaigns.
 You’ll be sending a lot of emails this time of year, so planning everything out in advance will help you meet your deadlines and create content your subscribers will love.

 To keep up with the competition, you’ll want to make sure you’re sending holiday emails with content your subscribers want this time of year, like great deals on your products.

 Don’t have a physical product to offer?
 This is the perfect time to provide discounts on digital gifts like online courses, ebooks, checklists, templates, and more.